sid-1998/booknotes/system-design/system-design-interview/Design Whatsapp/whatsapp.md

 - We will introduce a Group service that maintains a GroupDB(stores mapping of groupID->userID).
 - Sessions service when receives req for a group message it delegates it to group service which retrives the userID of all the users present in group.
 - Once all the userIDs are known, Sessions service sends message to the respective chat servers.
 Here to avoid a fan-out issue chat apps usually limit number of users in a group chat, otherwise the load will be drastice on the sessions service incase of group messages
+- We will use **noSQL DB with partition key as groupID** for group DB so that it can scale well.
+Also the group service will be sharded via **consistent hashing** with the hash on groupID
 ![img_1.png](img_1.png)

 ## Handle retry and user offline scenarios

-- We can introduce message queues, which stores the messages to be sent to user.
+- We can introduce **message queues**, which stores the messages to be sent to user.
 Once user is online the message from queue goes to user.
-User is online or not can be found via LastSeen service.
+User is online or not can be found via **LastSeen service**.
-- We can add a notification system which send notifications if user is offline as per LastSeen service.
-Onces user is back online, Last Seen service signal the queue to send the message
+- We can add a **notification system** which send notifications if user is offline as per LastSeen service.
+Once user is back online, Last Seen service signal the queue to send the message